directus/directus/docs/concepts/activity-and-versions.md

 ## Activity

-This is a log of all events that have occured within the project.
+This is a log of all events that have occurred within the project.
 Activity can be accessed in two ways, via the main [Activity Module](/concepts/app-overview#actvity-history), or within the sidebar of individual [Item Detail](/concepts/app-overview#item-detail) pages.
 The following information is stored for each event's activity item: